 I suppose I should pre-empt this point by saying that I’m not a radical capitalist—I don’t think every market should be free and open.
 Clearly, free markets produce worse results in some industries (e.g., health care) and the redistribution of wealth is necessary.
 But all else being equal, free markets are generally going to create the most prosperity and quality of life for the most people.

-This is one of those situations where I was never not a capitalist, I’ve simply become much more of one.
-The first and most significant cause of this is probably simply owning a successful business myself, i.e., being responsible for a number of employees, and experiencing, first hand, many of the stupid regulations and policies that governments enact.
+This is one of those situations where I was never not a capitalist, I’ve simply changed my mind to become much more of one.
+The first and most significant cause of this is probably simply owning a successful business myself, i.e., being responsible for a number of employees, and experiencing, firsthand, many of the stupid regulations and policies that governments enact.